Train Biped Robot to Walk Using Reinforcement Learning Agents

 Train the agent in parallel asynchronously.

-After every 32 steps, have each worker send experiences to the host.
-DDPG and TD3 agents require workers to send experiences to the host.
+After every 32 steps, have each worker send experiences to the parallel pool client (the MATLAB® process which starts the training).
+DDPG and TD3 agents require workers to send experiences to the client.

 trainOpts.UseParallel = true; trainOpts.ParallelizationOptions.Mode = 'async'; trainOpts.ParallelizationOptions.StepsUntilDataIsSent = 32; trainOpts.ParallelizationOptions.DataToSendFromWorkers = 'Experiences';